-The General Terms and Conditions for Awards to Organizations apply to grants and cooperative agreements that the National Endowment for the Humanities (NEH) issues to private nonprofit organizations, institutions of higher education, and state, local, and federally recognized Indian tribal governments.
-These terms and conditions apply not only to the prime recipient, but also flow down to any subawards and subrecipients unless specified otherwise in regulation or the terms and conditions of the specific NEH award.
+The General Terms and Conditions apply to grants and cooperative agreements that NEH issues to private nonprofit organizations, institutions of higher education, and state, local, and federally recognized Indian tribal governments.
+These terms and conditions apply not only to the recipient, but also flow down to any subawards unless specified otherwise in regulation or the terms and conditions of the specific NEH award.

-NEH awards are subject to the National Foundation on the Arts and the Humanities Act of 1965 (Public Law 89-209, as amended; 20 U.S.C. § 956, et seq.), 2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the General Terms and Conditions for Awards to Organizations, and the specific terms and conditions of an award and the General Terms and Conditions for Awards to Organizations, the specific terms and conditions will govern.
+NEH awards are subject to the National Foundation on the Arts and the Humanities Act of 1965 (P.L.
+89-209, as amended; 20 U.S.C. § 956, et seq.), 2 CFR Part 200-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (effective as of October 1, 2024, per 89 F.R.
+30046), the General Terms and Conditions, and the specific terms and conditions in the Notice of Action.
+Should there be any inconsistency between the specific terms and conditions of an award and the General Terms and Conditions for Awards to Organizations, the specific terms and conditions will govern.